wavefrontHQ/wavefront-sdk-python/README.md

 wavefront_sender = client_factory.get_client()
 ```

-#### Initialize the WavefrontClient (CSP OAuth App)
+#### Initialize the WavefrontClient with a Server to Server OAuth App

-##### Prerequisites (CSP OAuth App)
+##### Prerequisites (Server to Server OAuth App)

 * The HTTP URL of your cluster.
 This is the URL you connect to when you log in to the service, typically something like `http://<domain>.wavefront.com`.
-* The base HTTP URL of your CSP console.
-This is the URL you connect to when you log in to the CSP console, typically something like `http://console.cloud.vmware.com`.
+* The base HTTP URL of your VMware Cloud Services Console.
+This is the URL you connect to when you log in to the VMware Cloud Services Console, typically something like `http://console.cloud.vmware.com`.
 * Verify that you have the required permissions for adding and managing OAuth apps in this Organization.
 For details, see [Organization roles and permissions](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-C11D3AAC-267C-4F16-A0E3-3EDF286EBE53.html#organization-roles-and-permissions-0).
 * [Create a server to server app](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-327AE12A-85DB-474B-89B2-86651DF91C77.html).

-**Example**: Use a factory class to create a WavefrontClient and send data to Operations for Applications via CSP OAuth App.
+**Example**: Use a factory class to create a WavefrontClient and send data to Operations for Applications by using the server to server OAuth app.

 ```python
 from wavefront_sdk.client_factory import WavefrontClientFactory